 17. Melbourne WebFest reserves the right to amend the criteria.

-19. Selected series must be prepared to send a file for screening at Melbourne WebFest 2019.
-Guidelines for this step will be emailed shortly after the program launch.
+19. Selected series must be prepared to send a file for screening at Melbourne WebFest 2020.
+Guidelines for this step will be emailed shortly after the selection announcement.

 Terms and conditions

 1. By entering a web series into Melbourne WebFest, the submitter(s) automatically acknowledge that they understand and accept the festival’s guidelines and terms and conditions.

 2. By entering a web series into Melbourne WebFest, the submitter(s) automatically grant the festival the rights to use the submitted works and any excerpt thereof for promotional purposes.